Farama-Foundation/ViZDoom/doc/DoomGame.md

 | Java   | `boolean isPlayerDead()` |
 | Python | `bool is_player_dead()`  |

-Returns true if the player is dead state.
+Returns true if the player is dead.
 In singleplayer player death is equivalent to the end of the episode.
 In multiplayer when player is dead `respawnPlayer` can be called.